Algeria unveils Bouteflika constitutional reform package

 “This will reinforce the separation of powers, strengthen the independence of justice and of parliament and affirm the role and rights of the opposition,” said Ahmed Ouyahia, Bouteflika’s chief of staff charged with overseeing reforms.

-Though still divided, the opposition has mostly dismissed the amendments after boycotting an election they said unfairly favored Bouteflika and the FLN.
+Though still divided, the opposition has mostly dismissed the amendments after boycotting an election they said unfairly favoured Bouteflika and the FLN.
 They will hold meetings next month to decide on their strategy.

 Under Bouteflika, the North African OPEC oil producer has become an ally in the Western campaign against Islamist militancy in the Maghreb.
 Algeria is also a key supplier of gas to Europe, despite concerns over its stagnating production.